B-Kratos/security-projects/README.md

 # 🛡️ Cyber Security Mini Projects

 This repository contains two beginner-friendly **ethical hacking** and **cybersecurity** projects, built using **C** and **Python**.
-They demonstrate basic concepts in password security and log analysis — useful for learning and showing fundamental skills.
+They demonstrate basic concepts in password security and log analysis.

 ---